Effective: March 2026Governed by South African LawBinding on Acceptance

 “Software Subscription” means an arrangement where the Client pays a recurring monthly or annual fee to access and use the Software as a service.

 QuietRise Ownership of Underlying IP: QuietRise retains full and exclusive ownership of all Underlying IP at all times, irrespective of the payment model selected by the Client.
-No payment made by the Client - whether under a Software Subscription or an Outright Purchase - shall operate to transfer ownership of any Underlying IP to the Client.
-This provision is essential to QuietRise’s ability to operate as a sustainable software development business and is a material, non-negotiable term of this Agreement.
+No payment made by the Client shall operate to transfer ownership of any Underlying IP to the Client.
+This provision is essential to QuietRise's ability to operate as a sustainable software development business and is a material, non-negotiable term of this Agreement.

 Software Subscription - Access Model: Where the Client engages QuietRise under a Software Subscription: